rickshow314/Thesis_masters/Materials/RDF/README.md

 Because the triples take up too much space, I will leave examples of an affordable size together with an image of the values obtained in Protégé and their representation.

 ## RDF:
+The uploaded RDF files are examples of triples used for some of the queries, they are the simplest examples that can be shared.

 ## OWL Protégé: